MathieuLoutre/grunt-aws-s3/README.md

 If you specify 'app', all paths starting with 'app' will be targeted (e.g. 'app.js', 'app/myapp.js', 'app/index.html, 'app backup/donotdelete.js') but it will leave alone the others (e.g. 'my app/app.js', 'backup app/donotdelete.js').

+When the `differential` options is enabled, it will only download the files which either don't exist locally or have a different MD5 hash and are newer.

 #### `delete`